This newly discovered commerce secretary, whatever the reason, guy runs into a car and runs into it again when driving away from the accident.

 There are fireworks going on in Washington.

-John Cornyn, Senator from Texas, just told Eric Holder to his face that he should resign.
+John Cornyn, senator from Texas, just told Eric Holder to his face that he should resign.

 Just told him to his face.

-And it's uh it's it's it's becoming more problematic for Obama.
+It's getting contentious and it's becoming more problematic for Obama.

 But these are the things that happen when you have a regime that is literally wresting control from as much of the citizenry as it can.